amir-and-erica/blog/src/pages/how-this-blog-was-made.md

 ---
 ## Why a custom blog?

 In short, part of our voice is how we present information, and that includes our visual design.
-Having full control of the code behind the web design allows us to present our voice in the way we think is best.
+Having full control of the code behind the web design allows us to present our voice in the way we think is best for you.

 We considered using a variety of other solutions, but in the end, the cost to make something custom (about a week of my time) was worth the control of every aspect of the site.
+For example, Medium no longer allows custom domains, so this site would be on the URL medium.com/by-the-bay-blog rather than blog.bythebay.cool.

+You might consider building your own blog if existing blog platforms don't meet all your needs.
+Netlify + Gatsby make spinning up a blog pretty easy.

 ---